DENTISTRY AND ORAL HEALTH

 Photo by Branko Licul, LHD media, 2018.

-If you would like to find out more about a dentistry placement in the Far West Region (Broken Hill), please contact your university lecturer or the BHUDRH Education Support Officer, Robyn Phillips.
+If you would like to find out more about a dentistry placement in the Far West Region (Broken Hill), please contact your university lecturer or the BHUDRH Education Support Officer, Leah Williams.